samclane/samclane.github.io/_posts/2018-12-18-Discord-Social-Graph.md

 ```
 <sup>Note: User IDs have been changed to userX for readability</sup>

-The bot collects this information and uploads it to a remote PostgresSQL server.
+The bot collects this information and uploads it to a remote PostgresSQL server requisitioned by Heroku.

 The list of all users with interactions on the server is kept as a one-hot vector.
 The user is treated as the label.
 The classifier has to use a probabilistic OneVsAll approach, giving a probability distribution over the entire user-base instead of just the top answer.
-Using this method across the entire userbase generates a distribution of the one-way probability of a user interacting with another user.
-This will generate a __graph__:
+Using this method across the entire userbase generates a distribution of the one-way probability of a given User X interacting with another User Y. This will generate a __graph__:

 ![](https://i.imgur.com/tVC6XqZ.png)

 <sup>Note: This graph uses the [Fruchterman Reingold layout algorithm](https://github.com/gephi/gephi/wiki/Fruchterman-Reingold) which tries to display the Graph in a spatially meaningful way.
 Unfortunately that doesn't always work.</sup>

 The "popularity" or "draw" of the user is the sum of the weights of all the in-degree weights.
 Currently, this correlates pretty heavily with the number of instances that user appears in the dataset, but not exactly, meaning that some special relationships are being discovered.
-For example, it's noticed that `watersnake_test`, my test account, exclusively when I'm already in the server (I only use it when I need to simulate another user besides myself).
+For example, it's noticed that `watersnake_test`, my test account, is almost exclusively joining when I'm already in the server (I only use it when I need to simulate another user besides myself).
 However, the algorithm can sometimes overfit, drawing strong bonds between my test-account and other accounts I'm actually friends with.
 It's interesting to try and see the model try and discover who's friends with who.

 Three different models were used in the development of this project: